TD Bank Ballpark: Upgrades

 On the field, the home bullpen was moved off the playing field from right field foul territory into a portion of the existing lawn seating area and features a covered area for the players.
 New safety padding was added on the interior walls and outfield walls of the ballpark.
 New lighting was installed to make the ballpark both more energy efficient and to enhance visibility of the playing field for the team during night games.
 The home and visiting dugouts were also refurbished with new benches, racks and flooring.

 Ahead of the 2023 season, as part of the second phase of renovations, the ballpark installed a new 1,620 sqft scoreboard composed of three Daktronics LED video displays that use three times more digital space than their previous one.
 The scoreboard can operate as one large canvas or as individual displays to show combinations of live video, instant replays, live statistics, graphics, animations and sponsorship messages.
 This is the third scoreboard in the ballpark's history.
+In late 2025, the Patriots announced that all seating at TD Bank Ballpark would be replaced in advance of the 2026 season.